HIP70890/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-Please note, that to implement the ploting in this report, the `ggplot` library has been used.
-For all code snipets below, this library is already available.
+Please note, that to implement the plotting in this report, the `ggplot2` library has been used.
+For all code snippets below, this library is already available.

 ## Loading and preprocessing the data